sarahkcarpenter/llm-evaluation-meaning-failures/README.md

 A simplified summary that removes conditional constraints and softens enforcement language.

 Why This Fails:
-The response appears correct and readable, but changes the meaning by reducing the strength of the policy.
+The response appears correct, but it alters the strength and meaning of the original policy.

 Impact:
 This introduces risk while appearing aligned.